RENEE MONTAGNE, Host:

 SCHALCH: Now tensions are running high again.

-Ms. RUTH MARLIN (NATCA): Moral is worst than it was in 1981.
+RUTH MARLIN: Moral is worst than it was in 1981.

 SCHALCH: According to Ruth Marlin, executive vice president of NATCA, the National Air Traffic Controllers Association, which replaced PATCO.
 Again, the union and the FAA can't agree on a new contract, so the FAA plans to impose the one it wants featuring big wage concessions.
 Concessions, Marlin says, will make it harder to do the job.